Uranium(III) chloride: Properties

 This salt is very soluble in water and is also very hygroscopic.
 UCl_{3} is more stable in a solution of hydrochloric acid.

 Uses

 Reagent

 Uranium(III) chloride is used in reactions with tetrahydrofuran (THF) and sodium methylcyclopentadiene to prepare various uranium metallocene complexes.

 Catalyst

 Uranium(III) chloride is used as a catalyst during reactions between lithium aluminium hydride (LiAlH_{4}) and olefins to produce alkyl aluminate compounds.

 Molten form

 Molten uranium(III) chloride is an important component of liquid nuclear fuel used in molten-salt reactors.
 Neutron scattering and computational studies point to the presence of unusual heterogeneous bonding environment around U(III) at high temperatures, with distinct inner- and outer-coordination subshells.
 The molten form of uranium(III) chloride is also a typical compound in pyrochemical processes as it is important in the reprocessing of spent nuclear fuels.
 UCl_{3} is usually the form that uranium takes as spent fuel in electrorefining processes.

 Hydrates

-There are three hydrates of uranium(III) chloride:
+There are at least three hydrates of uranium(III) chloride: